Celebrating 26 years!

 Dates: these are listed in the column on the right, and they show the live availability from our secure online booking system.
 When you book online, you receive immediate confirmation, your Alpine Information Booklet, course specific kit list and invoice.

 150th Anniversary: 2015 marked the 150th anniversary of the first ascent of the Matterhorn by Edward Whymper and his party.
 To mark this anniversary, the Hornli hut on the Matterhorn has undergone a massive renovation and extension project (link), which was completed in time for the start of the 2015 season.
+When full, the Hornli hut sleeps up to 130 climbers (65 climbing teams).

 For those